Wetlands Conservation on the Flathead Indian Reservation

 Cattle exclusion fencing with watering gaps allow livestock to access water in limited areas and preserves the excluded area.
 This keeps streams, wetlands and livestock healthy.Photo credit: Chauncey Means

-- Educate yourself about exotic plant species in Montana.
+- Educate yourself about Montana’s aquatic invasive species and animals.

 - Keep motorized vehicles on the roads and out of wetlands, streams and rivers to prevent erosion, sedimentation and the spread of noxious weeds.